alessandrablasioli/Bone-Conduction-Denoising/DENOISER/README.md

 ![tests badge](https://github.com/facebookresearch/denoiser/workflows/tests/badge.svg)

+This is only for the validation of the results of the following project, that was uses as a baseline.
+You can find the validated results in the outputs folder.

 We provide a [PyTorch][pytorch] implementation of the paper: [Real Time Speech Enhancement in the Waveform Domain][arxiv].
 In which, we present a causal speech enhancement model working on the raw waveform that runs in real-time on a laptop CPU.
 The proposed model is based on an encoder-decoder architecture with skip-connections.
 It is optimized on both time and frequency domains, using multiple loss functions.